C5T/Current/3party/gtest/docu/docu_99gtest.md

    `ASSERT_THROW(statement, exception_type);` ensures the exception is thrown.

 6. **Death Tests**

+   The following contsruct:

    `ASSERT_DEATH(function(), "Expected regex for the last line of standard error.");`

    can be used to ensure certain call fails.
+The failure implies the binary terminating with a non-zero exit code.
 The convention is to use the `"DeathTest"` suffix for those tests and to not mix functional tests with death tests.

 7. **Templated Tests**